Privacy Policy

 The Services are intended to be used by individuals who are at least 18 years old.
 Consistent with the requirements of the U.S. Children’s Online Privacy Protection Act, if we learn that we received any information directly from a child under age 13 without his or her parent’s verified consent, we will use that information only to inform the child (or his or her parent or legal guardian) that he or she cannot use the Services.

-If you are a resident of the European Union you may be entitled to other rights under the GDPR.
+If you are a resident of the European Union (“EU”) and United Kingdom (“UK”) you may be entitled to other rights under the GDPR.
 These rights are summarized below.
 We may require you to verify your identity before we respond to your requests to exercise your rights.
-If you are entitled to these rights, you may exercise these rights with respect to your personal data that we collect and store:
+If you are entitled to these rights, you may exercise these rights with respect to personal data about you that we collect and store:

 • the right to withdraw your consent to data processing at any time (please note that this might prevent you from using certain aspects of the Services);

-• the right of access your personal data;
+• the right of access to personal data about you;

-• the right to request a copy of your personal data;
+• the right to request a copy of personal data about you;

-• the right to correct any inaccuracies in your personal data;
+• the right to correct any inaccuracies in personal data about you;

-• the right to erase your personal data;
+• the right to erase personal data about you;

-• the right to data portability, meaning to request a transfer of your personal data from us to any other person or entity as chosen by you;
+• the right to data portability, meaning to request a transfer of personal data about you from us to any other person or entity as chosen by you;

-• the right to request restriction of the processing of your personal data; and
+• the right to request restriction of the processing of personal data about you; and

-• the right to object to processing of your personal data.
+• the right to object to processing of personal data about you.

 You may exercise these rights free of charge.
 These rights will be exercisable subject to limitations as provided for by the GDPR.
 Any requests to exercise the above listed rights may be made to: GDPR-info@andrew.cmu.edu.

-If you are a resident of the European Union , you may have the right to lodge a complaint with a Data Protection Authority about how we process your personal data at the following website: https://edpb.europa.eu/about-edpb/board/members_en.
+If you are a resident of the EU or UK, you may have the right to lodge a complaint with a Data Protection Authority about how we process personal data about you at the following website: https://edpb.europa.eu/about-edpb/board/members_en (for EU residents) and https://ico.org.uk/make-a-complaint/ (for UK residents).

 Processing EU Personal Data